Experience in parish ministry and mission

 Parish Attachments

-All our students who are training for ordination belong during term time to a Cambridge church or a college chapel in the University of Cambridge, attending Sunday services and either an afternoon or evening activity per week.
+All our students who are training for ordination belong to a Cambridge church or a college chapel in the University of Cambridge, attending Sunday services and either an afternoon or evening activity per week, during term time.

 Parish attachments offer an opportunity to broaden your experience of church and to begin to get a taste of ordained ministry in a particular context.
 It is likely you will be given opportunities to lead intercessions, read, preach and participate in other ways on Sundays.
 You will be supervised by the vicar (or chaplain) who will meet with you at least once a term.